PAGURI-ISMIR-2024/PAGURI/docs/survey1.md

 # Musical knowledge and experience with AI tools

-## Musical knowledge and experience with AI tools

-### Questions and type of questions
+## Questions and type of questions

 | ID  | Question  |  Type |
 |:---|:---|:---|